Knowledge base

 - Days: 99

-For an hourly backup (every hour), it is recommended to have a maximum retention of one month.
+For an hourly backup (every hour), a maximum retention of one month is recommended.
 Beyond this value, some backups may fail.

 Restore backups